 Second, make sure you see a green dot beside the logo of your coins.
 If you see a red or gray dot, your device is still connecting to the coins' networks.
 Check the solutions for connection problems here.

 If you added the coins and they show a green dot, here are the most common mistakes when restoring:

 Case 1 - Most probably it's because you added a BIP39 passphrase when your wallets didn't have it originally.
 By default Coinomi wallets don't use that option because it's dangerous for new users.
 Do the restoration process again without enabling the option.
 Input all words in lowercase characters.

 Unless you explicitly added the extra BIP39 passphrase before, the option should be left unchecked.
-This is not related to the withdraw password you had before (Coinomi will ask you to set that password after pressing "next").
+This is not related to the withdraw password you had before (Coinomi will ask you to set that password after pressing the FAB arrow).

 Example: you can test this by recovering a wallet with the Recovery Phrase "area fog genius".
 When the option isn't checked, you will see the BTC transaction history when adding it.
 If you enable the option and type anything, you will recover a completely blank wallet.

 Case 2 - The opposite is also true.
 You enabled the extra BIP39 passphrase on your original wallet, but forgot to enable it on the restoration process, or used the wrong passphrase.
 Do the restoration process again using the correct passphrase.
 Input all words using lowercase characters.

 Having an extra BIP39 passphrase is an advanced option and usually requires extra steps to enable.